creativemindsplugins/CM-Answers/readme.md

 * **Show/Hide Views**: Administrator can choose to hide or show the number of views that a topic has via the Questions and Answers plugin settings.
 [View Image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image6.png)
 * **Moderation Feature**: Administrators have the ability to specify which users are allowed to post content without requiring moderation.
 [View Image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image7.png)
 * **Multisite Compatibility**: The plugin works across multiple WordPress sites.
-* **Gravatar Display**: It can show a user’s Gravatar next to their name and on their profile page.
-* **Answer Sorting**: Allows sorting of answers in either ascending or descending order.
 * **File Attachments**: Users can attach files to their questions with specific type and size restrictions.
-* **Localized Interface**: The user-facing side of the plugin is available in multiple languages.
 * **View Count Options**: Offers the ability to count views based on individual views or sessions.
 * **Public Profiles**: Creates a public profile for users that showcases their questions and answers and includes links to their social media profiles.[View Image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image8.png)
-* **No Footer Message**: The footer does not display our thank-you note.
 * **Tagging System**: Fully functional tagging within the plugin, with tag appearance managed via a widget.
 * **Pinned Questions**: Enables the pinning of questions to the top with customizable background colors.
 * **Code Formatting**: Allows for the inclusion of code snippets with the option for a personalized background color.